Arv1nt3/kubernetes-deployment-tester-action/README.md

 ## Features

-- **Kind Cluster Setup**: Automatically sets up a Kind cluster using .
+- **Kind Cluster Setup**: Automatically sets up a Kind cluster using.
+Uses [@helm/kind-action](https://github.com/helm/kind-action) to create the Kind cluster.
 - **Application Deployment**: Deploys your application to the Kind cluster using a Kubernetes deployment configuration.
 - **Testing**: Performs a basic test by making an HTTP request to the deployed application.